-Credit risk reflects the economic loss that may arise if a counterparty to the Company, such as a bond issuer or another creditor (e.g. a business partner, or another Companjon Group company) is no longer able to honour its obligations as a result of its financial condition.
+Credit risk reflects the economic loss that may arise if a counterparty to the Company, such as a bond issuer or another creditor (e.g. a BP) is no longer able to honour its obligations as a result of its financial condition.
 This is also sometimes referred to as counterparty default risk.